eresearchqut/jpmlipidomics/README.md

 Latest updates to the workflow or this repository:

+2025_08_29: Work is ongoing to fix compatibility issues with the latest Skyline version and the OzFAD workflow.
+Please use Skyline (64-bit), version 21.1.0.278 until further notice and whenever the workflow produces unexpected errors.

 2023_09_21: Updated transition lists compatible with newer Skyline versions can be found in the folder Testing_files.